mit-cml/yrtoolkit/yr/tutorials/facemesh.md

 ## Setting the Origin of the Image components

-In the finished app, the left ear, right ear and whisker images need to stay on their respective facial positions as the user moves around or turns their head etc.  In order to be able to do this we need to paste the <em>centers</em> of our images to their appropriate facial landmarks.
-To do this we need to set their <em>OriginX</em> and <em>OriginY</em> properties to 0.5.
+In the finished app, the left ear, right ear and whisker images need to stay on their respective facial positions as the user moves around or turns their head etc.

+In order to be able to do this we need to paste the <em>centers</em> of our images to their appropriate facial landmarks.
+To do this we need to set the <em>OriginX</em> and <em>OriginY</em> properties of the three image components to 0.5.
 This will ensure that the <em>centers</em> of the images get pasted rather than their top left corners which is what the default values of 0 for <em>OriginX</em> and <em>OriginY</em> would do.
-So for all three image components <strong>leftEar</strong>, <strong>rightEar</strong>, and <strong>whiskers</strong>, set their origin x and y coordinates as shown below.
+So for all three image components <strong>leftEar</strong>, <strong>rightEar</strong>, and <strong>whiskers</strong>,

 <img src="../images/facemesh/ImageComponents.png" style="width: 75%">

+set their <em>OriginX</em> and <em>OriginY</em> properties to 0.5 as shown below.

 <img src="../images/facemesh/ImageMarkOrigin.png" style="width: 75%">